AnyLog-co/documentation/using grafana.md

 ## Using Grafana to visualize AnyLog data

 * On the Grafana menu, use the ***+*** sign to create a new panel.
 * Or, open an existing panel in Edit mode.
+* On the left side, under the graph location, select ***Query*** and underneath select the AnyLog data source unique name from the pull down list.
 * The Metric window shows the list of tables supported by the database.
 Select a table from the options provided.

 Grafana allows to present data in 2 modes: